The Constitution of India granted the union and state government the power to levy tax on both by its union and state lists.

-The GST collected under 101st constitution amendment act 2016 is divided into four tax slabs of 5%, 12%, 18% & 28%.
+The GST collected under 101st Constitution Amendment Act 2016 is categorised into four tax slabs of 5%, 12%, 18%, and 28%.

-The GST is not applicable on some goods and services or some transactions like a gift given by an employer to an employee, agricultural services like harvesting, renting or leasing of machinery, services provided by courts and tribunals, sale of land/building subject to para 5(b) of schedule II, etc.
+The maximum rate of applicable IGST is 40%.
+The upper cap fixed for the application of CGST is 20%.
+The GST is not applicable on some goods and services or some transactions such as a gift given by an employer to an employee, agricultural services like harvesting, renting or leasing of machinery, services provided by courts and tribunals, and sale of land/building subject to para 5(b) of schedule II.

 What is an input tax credit?

 The input tax credit is the amount of GST an individual already paid on the inputs, which are further adjusted in the output.
 The credit applies to business houses registered under the GST act.